History of Pebble Hill

 After Mary Scott sold Pebble Hill, absentee landowners owned the property until 1876, when Mary Virginia Riley purchased it.
 The little information available about Riley raises tantalizing questions about her identity and how she supported herself and her family as a widow in late 19th-century Alabama.
 Born in Washington, D.C. in 1828, she married before she was twenty years old, but the name of her husband remains unknown.
 By 1860, when she was thirty-two years old, she was a widow living in Montgomery, Alabama with three young children.
 The 1860 census did not list an occupation for her, she owned no real estate, and her personal estate was valued at $200.
 By 1872, she had likely moved to Lee County, where her daughter Amelia married Frank A. Hodges, a cotton buyer and son of a wealthy Mobile merchant.
 In 1876, Mary Riley’s son, John Milton Riley, married Jennie Clower, the daughter of an Auburn farmer.
 Her children’s marriages into well-educated and well-to-do families suggests that Mary Riley herself was educated and came from the middle or upper class.

-It is unclear how Riley raised the $2,250 to buy Pebble Hill in 1876, and to what extent she used the property as farm land.
+It is unclear to what extent Mary Riley used the property as farm land.
 In 1880, only seven of the farm’s 97 acres were under cultivation, and Riley produced only five bales of cotton.
 No records of the farm’s operation or products after 1880 have been located; she may have later rented the land to tenants or sharecroppers.
 Mary Riley lived at Pebble Hill until her death in 1907.

 The Yarbrough family owned Pebble Hill from 1912, when Dr. Cecil S. and Bertha Mae Yarbrough purchased it from Mary Riley’s daughter, until 1982.
 Cecil Yarbrough was born in Orion, Alabama in 1878, and studied medicine at the University of Tennessee.
 Born in Auburn in 1881, Bertha Yarbrough was the daughter of Oscar Grout, a farmer who owned land on the outskirts of Auburn.
 She graduated from Alabama Polytechnic Institute (later Auburn University) in 1900, just eight years after the college first admitted women.
 They married in 1903, and settled in Auburn, where Dr. Yarbrough established a medical practice.
 Cecil and Bertha Yarbrough had five children, three of whom were born after the family moved to Pebble Hill in 1912.
 In 1927, Bertha Mae Yarbrough died at the age of 45.
 The following year, Dr. Yarbrough married Mary Strudwick Yarbrough of Demopolis, Alabama.
 Dr. Yarbrough died in Auburn in 1946, and Mary Yarbrough died in Mobile, Alabama in 1967.
 Clarke S. Yarbrough inherited Pebble Hill from his mother, and owned it until 1982.